 After 11 months in the vineyard ensuring that we have the highest fruit quality, the process of winemaking finally commences.
 Ours is a minimalist approach—we want to let the vineyard express itself with little intervention on our part.

 We grow 4 varieties of white grapes, all from the Rhône Valley in France: Viognier, Roussanne, Marsanne, and Grenache Blanc.
 Each is vinified separately, and the wines blended after several months of aging.
-The process starts with hand harvesting starting at dawn when the fruit is at its coolest.
+The process starts with hand harvesting starting pre-dawn when the fruit is at its coolest.
 We visually inspect each cluster in the field as it is picked—this is the greatest intervention we introduce into the natural process.
 The fruit is at the winery by 7 AM, where it is gently pressed to extract the sweet grape juice.
 The stems and grape skins are returned to the vineyard for composting.
 The juice is fermented mostly in oak barrels to extract flavor from the barrel and to allow the yeast access to oxygen which is slowly diffusing through the oak staves.
 A fraction is fermented in stainless steel which yields pure fruit flavors.
 After the fermentation is complete, we blend these lots together and let them rest for about 2 months.

 Sometime in January, we sit down and taste our way through all the white varieties, and experiment with blends.
 There are no rules in the blending process—we are guided by the flavors expressed by the vineyard.
 So far, we have settled into 3 general blending regimes.
 First, a Viognier dominated wine featuring strong varietal characteristics, big body, and the power to pair with any sauce.
 This is the 12 O'Clock High.
 Second, a Marsanne dominated wine made in a similar style, but featuring the Fuji apple flavors of that varietal--Claudia Cuvee.
 Both these wines are blended, returned to barrel, and aged for another year prior to bottling.